 Ro Khanna, 39, is prepared to move beyond the gridlock in Washington with concrete solutions to strengthen our public schools, create good paying jobs, and to move America’s economy into the 21st century.
 He’ll be more than a vote; he’ll be a strong voice for the Bay Area’s working families and communities.
 As an educator and economics author, Ro understands the importance of having universal pre-school education, of having an innovative curriculum, and adequate funding for technology in our public schools.
 He has also offered concrete plans for making college affordable and assisting middle aged workers find good paying jobs in today's economy.

 A long time resident of Fremont, Ro was drawn to Silicon Valley after finishing his education.
 He and his wife, Ritu Khanna, still currently reside in Fremont.
-Ritu has been a marketing exeutive and has a master's degree in marketing from Columbia University and a B.A. from Georgetown University.
+Ritu has been a marketing executive and has a master's degree in Strategic Communications from Columbia University and a B.S. from Georgetown University.

 Following his mother’s example, Ro is a Lecturer in the Department of Economics at Stanford University and an Adjunct Professor at Santa Clara Law School.
 Governor Jerry Brown appointed him to the California Workforce Development Board for the State of California, where he served as chair for the Advanced Manufacturing Committee.
 Ro also served on the Board of Directors of Planned Parenthood Mar Monte and has tutored local Irvington High School students in his spare time.
 His pro bono legal activity includes work with the Mississippi Center for Justice on several contractor fraud cases on behalf of Hurricane Katrina victims.